 How do I become an Occupational Therapy Aide?

+To become an occupational therapy assistant, you will need the proper training.
 An associate degree in this field will take up to two years to complete.
 In addition, you will be required to complete fieldwork lasting up to at least 16 weeks.

-Generally, coursework will include topics, such as:
+Generally, coursework in an occupational therapy assistant program will include topics, such as: